 United States Postal Service: USPS Priority Mail

-Products will be shipped in a small flat-rate shipping box via US Mail.
-Parts will be bagged, and ESD sensitive parts will be mounted on conductive foam.
-Pre-assembled kits will be bagged and will be padded with packaging material to keep the item from moving.
+I usually ship orders the (week)day after you order them.
+Preassembled kits take one or two days longer to ship.
+I will post the tracking number as soon as I get it from USPS, which may be the day before I actually take the item to the post office, so you may see "Waiting for item" on the USPS tracking page for the first 24 hours or so after you get the tracking number.
+Products are shipped in a small flat-rate shipping box via US Mail.
+Parts are bagged, and ESD sensitive parts are mounted on conductive foam.
+Pre-assembled kits are bagged in an anti-ESD bag.
+I use bio-degradable "peanuts" to pad the box and keep the item from moving around during transport.
 If you live in the United States but US Mail is not a good option for you for any reason, please contact me and we'll work something out.
-If you want to buy multiple kits, please contact me before ordering to reduce shipping costs.
+If you want to buy multiple kits, please contact me before ordering, to reduce shipping costs.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.